PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 - Based on the selected RACI roles selected in trigger, its task instances will have RACI persons associated.

 - Not all roles are mandatory at family level.
 So sometimes it is possible that selected role in Trigger is not empty at family level.
 In such cases, system uses following **fallback logic** to set appropriate person from team
-  - If no Client associate - task rolls to CA Pool
+  - If no Client Associate - task rolls to CA Pool
-  - If no associate advisor - task rolls to Advisor
+  - If no Associate Advisor - task rolls to Advisor
   - If no Investment Direct - task rolls to Advisor
   - If no Director, roll to Advisor
+  - If no Personal Controller, role to Client Associate and if no Client associate, roll to CA Pool
-  - If no personal controller, role to Client Associate and if no Client associate, roll to CA Pool
+  - If no Reconciliation, role to Personal controller, if no Personal Controller, role to Client Associate and if no Client associate, roll to CA Pool
   - Accountable can be only one person.
 So if assigned role has multiple persons, system sets person mark as Lead as Accountable
 - For `Recurring Trigger`, multiple notes are not allowed.
 Only single note is allowed.